quasarframework/quasar-framework.org/source/guide/contributing.md

 - Squash the commit if there are too many small ones.

 - Follow the [code style](#Code-Style) in next section.

-- Make sure that running "npm test" passes all tests.

 - If adding new feature, provide convincing reason to add this feature.
 Ideally you should open a suggestion issue first and have it greenlighted before working on it.